Oliveiras96/Oliveiras96/README.md

 </p>

 <p align="center">
- Software developer student with focus in front-end.
-My interests are React.js for UI development and .NET Core for MVC, RESTful APIs and other applications.
+ My name is Caique, i'm a front-end developer based in São Paulo, Brasil.
+Rcently studying React.js for UI development and .NET Core for MVC, RESTful APIs and other applications.
 </p>

 <br>